IgniteUI/igniteui-docfx/en/components/general/getting-started.md

 npm install -g igniteui-cli
 ```

-Our [`guided experience`](cli/step-by-step-guide.md) is the easiest way to bootstrap a configured application.
+Our [guided experience using the Ignite UI CLI](cli/step-by-step-guide-using-cli.md) or [Ignite UI for Angular Schematics](cli/step-by-step-guide-using-angular-schematics.md) is the easiest way to bootstrap a configured application.

 To activate the guide using the Ignite UI for Angular Schematics run:
 ```cmd